Requirements for delivery of the Employment Based Initial Teacher Education in Wales scheme.

 Training grants are available to the ITE provider for the purposes of the Salaried PGCE to meet in whole or in part the costs of training.
 A grant offer letter shall be issued to the training provider in accordance with Welsh Government policy.
 Training grants are available only for Salaried PGCE places as advised above.

 Where a placement is employed part-time the salary grant contribution will be paid at an equivalent rate, pro rata.
 However consideration must be given as per the guidance in the section below.

 The Welsh Government may require an ITE provider to return part or all of any training and salary grant made available if the period of the placement is, for any reason, less than the period of placement specified when the grant was made.
 The amount required to be returned for any grant made available will be any grant monies unutilised at the point the placement ceased.

-Salary grants in academic year 2021 to 2022 are available for maintained secondary schools operating Salaried PGCE placements.
+Salary grants are available for maintained secondary schools operating Salaried PGCE placements.
 They represent a contribution towards the school’s costs of employing individuals on those placements.
 They are not intended to cover all the costs involved and are not a payment to the individual concerned.

 Notes on duties of schools to employ Salaried PGCE placements

 All maintained schools that employ student teachers on a Salaried PGCE placement must pay the student teacher a salary and any other costs as set by the national pay and conditions structure for teachers in Wales, to be paid at point 1 or above on the unqualified teacher pay scale, and abide by any other employment requirements and legislation currently in force.